micmejia/bible-dump/AMPC/Mark/Mark 14.md

 And Peter followed Him at a distance, even right into the courtyard of the high priest.
-And he was sitting [[^k]in the firelight] with the guards and warming himself at the fire.
+And he was sitting [in the firelight] with the guards and warming himself at the fire.